 question you about topics you have personally researched but never discussed

 Additionally, on a cell phone you might notice that the battery drains quickly or data usage spikes.
 These can all be signs that your devices are being monitored.

 What can you do if you discover (or suspect) you are being tracked by spyware?

 You might be tempted to get rid of your device or try and remove the spyware, but be aware that your abusive partner might retaliate as a result.
 Do not use a computer or cell phone that your partner has access to in order to research shelters, escape plans, or to call/chat with hotlines.
 Use a computer at a library, at a friend’s house or at work, or borrow a friend’s cell phone or work phone to make calls.
 Use your own devices for innocuous tasks (such as looking up the weather) so that your partner does not get suspicious of inactivity.

-If you believe you are being monitored, or even if you’re not sure, try to find a safe phone or computer and call us at 1-800-799-7233 or chat online Monday through Friday from 9am-7pm CST.
+If you believe you are being monitored, or even if you’re not sure, try to find a safe phone or computer and call us at 1-800-799-7233 or chat online every day from 7 a.m. to 2 a.m.
+CST.
 We can help you safety plan and direct you to local resources.